-Note: This article is the fifth in an ongoing series for angels new to investing.
+Note: This article is the ninth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 After a year or two down the path of building a diversified portfolio of angel investments, many individual angels are faced with some uncertainty about their path forward.
 The questions on many experienced angels’ minds are “Will I make a good enough return on my angel investments to justify the risk?
 Should I continue to invest?”